floooh/chips/README.md

         - all instruction clock cycles are now correct (previously two unintended NOP instructions were one clock tick off because they used the wrong addressing mode)
+    - Some code cleanup and (very minor) optimizations in the 6569 (SID-II) emulation, and improved the raster interrupt timing which was slightly off.

 * **05-Aug-2019**:
     - The Z80 and 6502 CPU emulators are now each in a single header instead